 NOTE: More washing machine articles are filed under other categories and sub categories if they focus on buying or repairing them for example.

+The door interlock is commonly known as a door lock.
 Understanding how a door interlock works helps in deciding if one is faulty or not.
 When you shut the door, the latch on the door pushes inside the door lock and activates an electrical part inside which locks the door shut.
-At the same time, power is passed through the interlock on to the rest... continue reading.
+At the same time,read the full article..